 May feel spongy

-Feeling and knowing that you have control on your shots is vital.
-If the feel is too soft, the player may lose control on both chip shots and putts.
+Feeling and knowing that you have control over your shots is vital.
+If the feel is too soft, the player may lose control of both chip shots and putts.
 But just like the previous one, this is entirely taste-to-taste.

 After discussing the different types of low compression golf balls available, what compression means for golf balls, and the benefits and drawbacks of low compression golf balls, it is time to consider why you would use low compression golf balls.